danielsaidi/GestureButton/README.md

 # GestureButton

-GestureButton is a SwiftUI button that can trigger many different gesture-specific actions with a single gesture.
+GestureButton can trigger many different actions with a single gesture.

 You can use a ``GestureButton`` just like a regular `Button`, and can define different actions for different gestures: